ethanrous/weblens/README.md

 This should start your Weblens server running at `localhost:8080`.
 To change the host, port or other config options such as log level, see `./config/config.json` and edit the `DEBUG-CORE` config section, or create your own section.

-In an IDE, you must build from the main file `./cmd/weblens/main.go`, and set the following environment variables:
+In an IDE, you will need to choose the entry point for the compiler to `./cmd/weblens/main.go`.
-(make sure to replace `{{ WEBLENS_REPO }}` with the full path to this repo)
+You will also need to set the following environment variables (make sure to replace `{{ WEBLENS_REPO }}` with the full path to this repo):

 ```
 CONFIG_NAME=DEBUG-CORE